antofic/GraphCodable/Docs/UserGuide.md

 **Note**: `userVersion` is shared with GraphCodable.

 Starting from the previous example we add a flag of tipe `Flag` in `NumericData` and define two versions of BinaryIO `userVersion` in the `MyFileVersion` enum: the initial (`.initial`) one, which does not include it, and the subsequent one (`.newNumericData`) which does include it.
 During decoding the `NumericData` type must be able to instantiate itself according to the encoded version `encodedUserVersion` which is the encoded `userVersion`.
-And maybe we also want to provide in the function `write(to: inout BinaryWriteBuffer) throws` the ability to continue using the initial version for archiving as well.
+And maybe we also want to provide in the function `write(to: inout BinaryIOEncoder) throws` the ability to continue using the initial version for archiving as well.

 Here's how you can do it: